Unicon/shib-cas-authn3/README.md

 were based on the idea that the files would be modified post-deployment.
 The recommended installation/deployment of the Shib idp suggest not exploding the Shib war, so these instructions assume you will modify the files ahead of time.

-Overview of steps:
+### Overview

 1. Update the Shib idb `web.xml` (adding the `CasCallbackServlet`).
+2. Configure the Shib idb `CasCallBackServlet` in the properties file
-2. Update/configure the handler.xml file by adding the Cas `LoginHandler`
+3. Update/configure the `handler.xml` file by adding the Cas `LoginHandler`
-3. Build this project
+4. Build this project
-4. Copy the resulting jar artifact to the idp library
+5. Copy the resulting jar artifact to the idp library
-5. Copy the cas client jar artifact to the idp library
+6. Copy the cas client jar artifact to the idp library

+### Changes to web.xml
-* Add the IDP External Authn Callback Servlet entry in `idp/WEB-INF/web.xml`
+Add the IDP External Authn Callback Servlet entry in `idp/WEB-INF/web.xml`

 The servlet needs to be configured with either the init-param: `casCallbackServletPropertiesFile` (indicating the path and filename of an external properties file containing the name value parameters needed)